 The Hunley is now exhibited at the Warren Lasch Conservation Center in North Charleston.

 by rail from Mobile, Alabama to Charleston, SC in August 1863.
 For a time during the Civil War, the Hunley, was stationed on Sullivan’s Island in order to keep its development and existence a secret from the Union forces.
-On February 17, 1864, the Hunley attacked and sank the 1800-ton steam sloop USS Housatonic in Charleston harbor.
+The crew of the Hunley trained in Conch and Inlet Creeks behind Sullivan’s Island, and on February 17, 1864, the Hunley left the creeks behind Sulllivan’s Island through Breech Inlet, then attacked and sank the 1800-ton steam sloop USS Housatonic in Charleston harbor.
 During the attack, the Hunley sank off the coast of Sullivan’s Island, drowning all eight crewmen.
 More than 136

 years later, on August 8, 2000, the wreck was recovered, and on April 17, 2004, the DNA-identified remains of the eight Hunley crewmen were interred in Charleston’s Magnolia Cemetery, with full military honors.